The timing of a refund depends in part on several factors:

 Federal Student Aid (Title IV) Refunds

-Federal Student Aid (FSA) refunds are also known as Title IV refunds and are automatically processed within 14 days of the application of the aid to the student’s account, in accordance with federal regulations.
+Federal Student Aid (FSA) refunds are also known as Title IV refunds and are automatically processed within 14 days of the disbursement of the aid to the student’s account, in accordance with federal regulations.
 If the student signed up for an eRefund, the refund will be wired into the banking system by the fourteenth day.
-Otherwise, the check will be available to be picked up or mailed by the fourteenth day.
+Otherwise, the check will be available to be picked up in the Office of the Bursar for 3 business days after a "Refund Check Available" notice is sent to the student's DelVal email address.
+If the check is not picked up, it will be mailed by the fourteenth day to the permanent address in our files.

 Under limited circumstances dictated by federal regulations, a student may give written permission to hold all or a portion of the credit balance for additional coursework during the same overall loan period.